lndulgence/minimal-tab/readme.md

 ### How to setup weather?

 First you will need to generate an api key from [openweathermap](https://openweathermap.org/api).
-Then find out what the city id for your location.
+Then find out what the city id is for your location.
 Ex:`London = 2643743`.

 Create a `config.js` file that will house these values.